 Have you thought about Mentoring?
 Could you use a risk management Mentor?
-PRISM is launching a new Risk Management Mentor Program (RMMP) to help you with just that.
+PRISM is launching a new Pass the Baton Mentorship (PBM) Program to help you with just that.
 This dynamic Program will give you the opportunity to find a Mentor/ Mentee and share knowledge, coaching, and insights in the area of risk management.

 There is a wealth of information harnessed by experienced risk managers, and there are many people who are new to the industry.
 Many people may not even know what questions to ask!
-The RMMP is here to bridge that gap!
+The PBM Program is here to bridge that gap!

-The purpose of the RMMP is to foster learning and leading.
-The RMMP will help to facilitate conversation and education between experienced Risk Management professionals and future industry leaders.
-The program will also inform and enlighten PRISM members on best practices and innovative risk management programs.
+The purpose of the PBM Program is to foster learning and leading.
+The PBM Program will help to facilitate conversation and education between experienced Risk Management professionals and future industry leaders.
+The PBM Program will also inform and enlighten PRISM members on best practices and innovative risk management programs.

 Learning: Encourage the continuous pursuit and transfer of knowledge in the aspiration to be a risk management professional.

 Leading: Coaching, and sharing knowledge and Risk Management insights with those new to the field.